About Border Collies

-Border collies usually weigh between 35 and 55 pounds.
+Border Collies usually weigh between 35 and 55 pounds.
 Though they are most often black and white, with long or “rough” coats, there are many other possible colors, such as red and white, tri-colored (red or black and white with tan markings), or merle (diluted red or black).
 They can also have short or “smooth” coats, with stand up ears or drop ears or anything in between.
-See below for examples of different coats of border collies:
+Below are a variety of Border Collies:

 Blue Merle Coat

 Long/Rough Haired Coat

 Short/Smooth Haired Coat

 A Border Collie’s World: Living with a Herding Dog